ParagRaut/portfolio/portfolio/content/en/projects/sideprojects/index.md

 - ComicsAppWasm - It is a comic viewer app which I built while learning Blazor WebAssembly.</br>
   Check it out live here: [ComicsAppWasm](https://paragraut.github.io/ComicsAppWasm/)
-- ComicsApi - It is quite similar to above project, the only difference is it's an webapi and written using C# & Golang.
+- ComicsApi - It is quite similar to above project, the only difference is it's an webapi and written using C# & Golang.</br>
+  Check it out live here: [ComicsApi](https://random-comics-api.herokuapp.com/in)
 - This portfolio/blog itself was a sideproject which is built with Hugo and Introduction theme, and there are a few more...

 Checkout my github repos @ [GITHUB/ParagRaut](https://github.com/ParagRaut)